harunjonuzi/app-todothis/README.md

-# Application | Todo This
+# Application - Todothis

 I wanted to build the best todo-app in the world, it ended up being the best one in my neighborhood.

 ## Features

 -   Responsive
--   Local Storage
+-   Local storage
+-   Custom lists
--   UI/UX Design
+-   Edit tasks/lists

 ## Tech Stack